AliMurad1233/fastapi/README.md

-# Model Training API On Titanic Dataset
+# Model Training API On The Titanic Dataset

 ## A Quick Walk Through The Project